Snowman cupcakes

 - Using a small palette knife (or a butter knife or the back of a spoospread the butter icing over each of the cooled cupcakes.

-- Break the matchmakers into four pieces and insert one on each side of the bottom marshmallow to make the snowman’s arms.
+- Draw faces on the marshmallow using icing pens, or similar.
+Break the matchmakers into pieces and insert one on each side of the bottom marshmallow to make the snowman’s arms.

 Pin snowman cupcakes for later